rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation-part-1.md

     return alphas
 ```

-We get good agreement between the expansion coefficients computed using the normal equations and gradient descent.
+We get good agreement between the expansion coefficients computed using the normal equations and Gradient Descent.
-The numerical comparison between gradient descent and normal equations is given below.
+The numerical comparison between Gradient Descent and normal equations is given below.

 | Coefficient      | Gradient descent | Normal equations     |
 | :-:        |    :-   |          :- |